-Teide National Park In Tenerife
+Teide National Park in Tenerife

-Rock Cinchado is one of the most photographed of these rocks, and is an emblem on the island.
+Rock Cinchado is one of the most photographed of the park's rock formations, and is an emblem of the island that appears on badges, postcards and advertising.
 You'll find it signed off the main road that leads up to the cable car, and it's a popular stop-off point for the tourist coaches.
-You can also find trails through the pine forests in the lower reaches of the park, which offer some shade from the burning sun.
+If you want to escape the heat of the lava fields you can also find trails through the pine forests in the lower reaches of the park, which offer some shade from the sun.

 There are various ways to visit Teide National Park.
 You could book onto an organised excursion from your resort, or hire a car and make your own way there.
 The roads of the island are easy to negotiate and taking this option gives you more flexibility to spend as long as you like taking in the extraordinary scenery.